gardener/gardener/docs/proposals/01-extensibility.md

 The extension concept in Kubernetes is based on (next to others) `CustomResourceDefinition`s, `ValidatingWebhookConfiguration`s and `MutatingWebhookConfiguration`s, and `InitializerConfiguration`s.
 Consequently, Gardener's extensibility concept relies on these mechanisms.

 Instead of implementing all aspects directly in Gardener it will deploy some CRDs to the Seed cluster which will be watched by dedicated controllers (also running in the Seed clusters), each one implementing one aspect of cluster management.
-This way one complex strongly coupled Gardener implementation covering all infrastructures is decomposed into a set of loosely coupled controllers implementing aspects of APIs defined by Gardener.
+This way, one complex strongly coupled Gardener implementation covering all infrastructures is decomposed into a set of loosely coupled controllers, implementing aspects of APIs defined by Gardener.
 Gardener will just wait until the controllers report that they are done (or have faced an error) in the CRD's `.status` field instead of doing the respective tasks itself.
 We will have one specific CRD for every specific operation (e.g., DNS, infrastructure provisioning, machine cloud config generation, ...).
 However, there are also parts inside Gardener which can be handled generically (not by cloud botanists) because they are the same or very similar for all the environments.
-One example of those is the deployment of a `Namespace` in the Seed which will run the Shoot's control plane Another one is the deployment of a `Service` for the Shoot's kube-apiserver.
+One example of those is the deployment of a `Namespace` in the Seed, which will run the Shoot's control plane.
+Another one is the deployment of a `Service` for the Shoot's kube-apiserver.
-In case a cloud botanist needs to cooperate and react on those operations it should register a `ValidatingWebhookConfiguration`, a `MutatingWebhookConfiguration`, or a `InitializerConfiguration`.
+In case a cloud botanist needs to cooperate and react on those operations, it should register a `ValidatingWebhookConfiguration`, a `MutatingWebhookConfiguration`, or a `InitializerConfiguration`.
 With this approach it can validate, modify, or react on any resource created by Gardener to make it cloud infrastructure specific.

 The web hooks should be registered with `failurePolicy=Fail` to ensure that a request made by Gardener fails if the respective web hook is not available.

-### Modification of existing `CloudProfile` and `Shoot` resources
+### Modification of Existing `CloudProfile` and `Shoot` Resources

 We will introduce the new API group `gardener.cloud`: